-The Bigamy crime in the state of Texas gives police the right to arrest you if they believe you married someone while you were still married to someone else.
-Learn more detailed information about the Bigamy offense below.
+The Texas Bigamy law gives police the right to arrest you if they believe you married someone while you were still married to someone else.

 What is the current Texas law about Bigamy?